 At TASP, you will discuss texts and ideas in a college style seminar.
 You should feel comfortable thinking deeply about an issue, communicating a well‐reasoned stance, and genuinely engaging with others' positions.
 To that end, tell us about a time a discussion, piece of writing, movie, work of art, or other life experience changed your mind.
 What did you believe at first, and how were you persuaded to adopt your new viewpoint?

 They say that everyone has a soulmate.
 They say that out there somewhere, is your other half, your one and only love, someone who matches you more perfectly than anyone else in the world.
 I used to believe it, but about cities rather than people.
-I believed that there is a perfect city for everyone, whether it’s where they were born, or some place they discover later in life.
+I believed that there is a perfect city for everyone, whether it’s the place they were born, or some place they discover later in life.
 I believed that once someone falls deeply and completely in love with a city or a place, that’s where they’ll be happiest, where their home will be for the rest of their life.
 For me, Vancouver, British Columbia, was the city of my dreams, my city equivalent of a soulmate.
 I did not think that I’d be truly content anywhere else.
 I believed that I was destined for Vancouver.

-With that said, when I found out we were moving to Los Angeles in the summer of 2012, I was absolutely heartbroken.
+With that said, when I found out we were moving to Los Angeles in the summer of 2012, I was absolutely devastated.
 The last thing I wanted to do was leave behind the beautiful city that I’ve grown up in.
-I’ve been to L.A., and sure, it’s a nice place to go for vacation.
-It’s a nice place to go for a week and enjoy the Southern California sunshine, to obsessively scan the palm tree lined boulevards for potential celebrity sightings, but to live there permanently?
+I’ve been to L.A., and sure, it was a nice place to go for a vacation.
+It’s a nice place to go for a week and enjoy the Southern California sunshine, to obsessively scan the palm tree lined boulevards for potential celebrity sightings, but to live there indefinitely?
 I was deeply skeptical.
 What are palm trees compared to the tall and ancient maples and oaks we have in Canada?
-What place on earth could possibly be lovelier than Vancouver, where snow capped mountains stand proudly in the distant horizon, where the air is always clean and fresh and filled with the smell of newly fallen rain and evergreen pines, where one can bike down to the beach and see migrating grey whales frolicking in the deep blue waters of English Bay.
+What place on earth could possibly be lovelier than Vancouver, where snowcapped mountains stand proudly in the distant horizon, where the air is always clean and fresh and filled with the smell of newly fallen rain and evergreen pines, where one can bike down to the beach and see migrating grey whales frolicking in the deep blue waters of English Bay.
 Los Angeles was home to many things: Hollywood, movie stars, Disneyland, but it wasn’t my home.
 Even the thought of “the happiest place on Earth” couldn’t lift my spirits.
 I knew in my heart that home was in Vancouver, not L.A.

 Los Angeles and I, we hated each other at first sight.
 Within the first week of living here, I was already fed up with the city.
 The novelty of everything annoyed rather than delighted me.
-I didn’t want to have to adjust to new surroundings, to adapt to a new country, to meet new people.
+I was reluctant to adjust to new surroundings, to adapt to a new country, to meet new people.
 I had already been deeply integrated into my community in Vancouver.
 I knew where everything was, and I knew who everybody was.
 The idea of starting all over in a new place was extremely distasteful.